mrdougal/heroku-study-notes/architecture/kafka/definitions.md

 - Spread over number of “buckets” located on different brokers. (for scale)
 - Can be replicated across geo-regions or data-centers
+- in a partition the events/messages are in chronological order

 Take events route to “partitions”